kLayz3/monad/README.md

 ```

 **[3]** Optionally define a progress bar to see the execution progression.
 Check `ProgressBar` API in [indicators](https://github.com/p-ranav/indicators/)
+Note, if the `indicators/indicators.hh` file is not present, then skip this step.

 ```
 ProgressBar bar {